Frequently Asked Questions

 What is included in a research report?

-Lene Dræby Kottal will gladly try to identify living relatives in Denmark, but it is more complicated that identifying ancestors.
-She has an obligation to inform living persons when she processes personal information about them.
+Genealogist Lene Dræby Kottal will gladly try to identify living relatives in Denmark, but it is more complicated that identifying deceased ancestors.

 Can you write a family history book for me?